Head Steward

 some foliage allowed.

-44. ARRANGEMENT OF ANY OTHER FLOWERS, not previously mentioned, not necessarily horticultural material
+Class 46.
+ARRANGEMENT OF ANY OTHER FLOWERS, not previously mentioned, not

 FRUIT AND VEGETABLES